rachele182/Master-Thesis/README.md

 The overall scheme consists of a stiffness adapter, cooperative admittance controller, and wrench adapter complete with an inner motion controller along with the cooperative system.
 The project contains two main repos:

-- **cdac_simulation** : here you can find the simulation setup and first results obtained in Matlab;
+- **cdac** : here you can find the simulation setup and first results obtained in Matlab;

 - **dual_admittance_control_ros**: here you can find the c++ code,ros nodes and results obtained from the experiments made on a bimanual system composed of two 7-dof robots.